se37301/suburban/README.md

  |  |   |   |Morality|
  |  |   |   |Ethics|

-The ambition is to release "Suburban" structure as a Distributed Open Source framework for mankind, no matter if it is Global , National, State or Tribal or even a future new society on planet Mars.
+The ambition is to release "Suburban" structure as a Distributed Open Source framework for mankind, no matter if it is Global , National, State or Tribe or even a future new society on other planets.

 The are are some principles and behaviours as inputs in the Suburban requirements and constraints